bonibv/swarc-material/arc42/arc42-template-EN.md

 **Contents**

 </div>
-" _
-Concretization of (sometimes vague or implicit) quality requirements using (quality) scenarios.

-These scenarios describe what should happen when a stimulus arrives at the system.

-For architects, two kinds of scenarios are important:

--   Usage scenarios (also called application scenarios or use case scenarios) describe the system’s runtime reaction to a certain stimulus.
-This also includes scenarios that describe the system’s efficiency or performance.
-Example: The system reacts to a user’s request within one second.

--   Change scenarios describe a modification of the system or of its immediate environment.
-Example: Additional functionality is implemented or requirements for a quality attribute change._ "

 * App Stability
 Scenario: The app should not crash more than twice a month, ensuring a consistent user experience.
 Simple monitoring will be set up to alert the team to issues.